php-etl/documentation/content/components/satellite/_index.en.md

 As a second step, we need to declare the composer dependencies our microservice will have with the `composer` key.

-The `require` option allows to add all the packages, write like `package_name:version`, that we need for our microservice.
+The `require` option allows to add all the packages, write like `package_name:version`, that we need for your microservice.

 {{< tabs name="basic_with_composer" >}}